tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

 NOTE: You will also need to do this process for pumping/cycling $sequences on weapons that have them.
 Do the above steps for your cycle $sequence and make sure you call "ACT_VM_RELOAD_INSERT_PULL" in your new $sequence.

 7. Add the "snap" command to your shoot $sequences.
-If the weapon jerks awkwardly after shooting, add "snap" to the idle $sequence as well.
+If the weapon jerks awkwardly after shooting, instead of adding "snap" to your shoot $sequences, define their fadein and fadeout as both 0 (keep "snap" on the shootposes).

 8. Go to all the $animations referenced in the idle $sequence and add: